abinp/Basic-NGRX-app/README.md

 This project is based on my little understanding of the NGRX architecture.
 I learned the NGRX architecture using `Todd Motto`'s youtube playlist `https://www.youtube.com/watch?v=N_UQx8dPPkc&list=PLW2eQOsUPlWJRfWGOi9gZdc3rE4Fke0Wv`.

 The backend for this code is a simple Node App.
+See `https://github.com/abinp/Simple-Node-App`.

 ## Development server